gatsbyjs/gatsby/docs/blog/2017-11-08-migrate-from-jekyll-to-gatsby/index.md

 I used to like Jekyll because I could write my posts in Markdown which is super easy to write and edit..
 When I started my blog, I took a theme called [Lanyon](https://github.com/poole/lanyon) and tweaked it a bit.
-That was a enough for me.
+That was enough for me.

 But recently I find that I only install Ruby and Jekyll to manage my blog (I